williamtroup/Syntax.js/README_NUGET.md

 ## What features does Syntax.js have?

 - Zero-dependencies and extremely lightweight!
+- Written in TypeScript, allowing greater support for React, Angular, and other libraries!
 - Highlights keywords, values, strings, and comments.
 - 51 language translations available!
 - Full API available via public functions.